WenSimEHRP/JGRPP-wiki/Features/Calendar-and-economy-speeds.md

 ### Wallclock timekeeping mode

-The calendar speed is unaffected by the day length factor setting.
+The calendar speed is unaffected by the economy speed reduction factor setting.

-The day length factor only affects the speed of the economy (e.g. cargo production, town growth, rating calculations, etc.).
+The economy speed reduction factor only affects the speed of the economy (e.g. cargo production, town growth, rating calculations, etc.).
 A "period" is the economy analogue of a year.
 Values larger than 1 increase the length of a period by this factor.

 #### Things which are proportionally slowed in real time, due to a slower economy speed (in wallclock timekeeping mode)

 These still happen on a per period (and subdivisions of a period) basis.
-As the day length setting is increased, these will occur more slowly in real time.
+As the economy speed reduction factor setting is increased, these will occur more slowly in real time.

 * Town and industry cargo production
   (The town and industry cargo scaling settings can be used to compensate for this if needed).